-MEPs elected the Parliament president as well as vice-presidents and quaestors in July 2019.
+MEPs elected a new Parliament president, vice-presidents and quaestors in January 2022.
 Find out from our infographic who was chosen for Parliament's key posts.

-Together with the Parliament president, vice-presidents and quaestors make up the bureau, which takes decisions on matters of internal organisation for the institution.
-While the president oversees all Parliament’s work and represents it in all legal matters and external relations, he may delegate some duties to vice-presidents.
-They can also replace him when chairing plenary sessions.
+Together with the Parliament president, vice-presidents and quaestors make up the Bureau, which takes decisions on matters of internal organisation for the institution.
+While the president oversees all of Parliament’s work and represents it in all legal matters and external relations, it is possible to delegate some duties to vice-presidents.
+They can also replace the president when chairing plenary sessions.
 Quaestors deal with financial and administrative matters that concern MEPs.

 All of these posts are only for two-and-a-half years so MEPs vote for a president, vice-presidents and quaestors at the beginning of each parliamentary term and again at mid-term.

 In January 2023, MEPs elected Marc Angel (S&D, Luxembourg) as Parliament vice-president to replace Eva Kaili (non-attached, Greece) whose term as vice-president was terminated in December 2022.

 Martin Hojsík (Renew Europe, Slovakia) was elected vice-president and Isabel Wiseler-Lima (EPP, Luxembourg) was elected quaestor in October 2023.
 Hojsík replaced Michal Šimečka (Renew Europe, Slovakia) and Wiseler-Lima replaced Cristophe Hansen (EPP, Luxembourg), in their respective roles, following the departure of Šimečka and Hansen from the European Parliament after national elections.

 Victor Negrescu (S&D, Romania) was elected quaestor in November 2023, replacing Monika Beňová (non-attached, Slovakia).